Mint: How To Grow Mint From Cuttings or Seeds (2022)

 - Anthracnose – small spots that continue to get larger until the leaves fall off.

 If you want to harvest a large amount of mint, cut off the whole plant just above the second set of leaves.
 Don’t worry about killing your plant, because it’ll come back even bushier!
-You can safely harvest a large amount like this 2-3 times per season.
+You can safely harvest a large amount like this 2-3 times per growing season.

 I recommend harvesting your mint just before the plant flowers, as that’s when the flavor and aroma are at their peak.